jquass/SWGOH-API/README.md

 => true
 ```

+### Unit Tests

+Run `rake test` to run the unit tests.

 ### Release
 These are the steps to create and tag a new version, push git commits and tags, and push the new gem version to [rubygems.org](https://rubygems.org).

 - Update the CHANGELOG and assign version number
 - Update the version number in `version.rb`
-- Run `gem build SWGOH-API.gemspec`
+- Run `gem build SWGOH-API.gemspec` to build the new gem version
-- Run the release to generate all files `bundle exec rake release`
+- Run the release once to generate all files to commit `bundle exec rake release`
 - Create a new version commit with all changes
 - Release the new version `bundle exec rake release`

 ## Contributing